Sequencing the Entangled DNA of Fractional Quantum Hall Fluids: Some basics applications

 The previous theorem is acutely relevant to situations involving multiple-component states, such as the discussion of zero-mode properties of Refs. \cite{Seidel2008a, Seidel2011, Chen2017, Bandyopadhyay2018, Bandyopadhyay2019, 2022arXiv220409684T}.
 In particular, it furnishes a streamlined machinery for the discussion of zero modes, and generalizes previous approaches to three- and higher-body interactions.
 That said, it retains its usefulness in the simpler context of frustration free interactions in single component states; to demonstrate the utility of the theorem, we first turn to the simplest such example: the label $r$ can then be dropped.

 Perhaps the best-known single component state is the (fermionic) Laughlin state at filling factor $1/3$, with first quantized wave function,

 in disk geometry.
 Here $z_i=x_i+iy_i$ is the complex coordinate of the $i$th particle.
-In a seminal paper\cite{Rezayi1994}, Rezayi and Haldane observed that this wave function has a ``Tao-Thouless''\cite{Tao1983} type root pattern of the form\footnote{Ref. \cite{Rezayi1994} was primarily concerned with the cylinder geometry, which, however, makes no difference for root analysis.}
+In a seminal paper\cite{Rezayi1994}, Rezayi and Haldane observed that (in the cylinder geometry, though this makes no difference to the root analysis) this wave function has a ``Tao-Thouless''\cite{Tao1983} type root pattern of the form

+which is the aforementioned DNA of the Laughlin state.
 Note that for single-component states, a root pattern fully determines the associated root state, assuming the root pattern is unique.
-The Laughlin state Eq. \eqref{eq:psiL} is the densest (i.e., lowest in terms of angular momentum) zero mode of the $V_1$ Haldane pseudo-potential, which, in first quantization, takes on the form
+The Laughlin state equation \eqref{eq:psiL} is the densest (i.e., lowest in terms of angular momentum) zero mode of the $V_1$ Haldane pseudo-potential, which, in first quantization, takes on the form

 where $P_{ij}$ projects the pair of particles with indices $i$ and $j$ onto the subspace where this pair has relative angular momentum $1$.
-Similar patterns as in Eq. \eqref{eq:pattern} apply to all root states of zero modes: any pattern satisfying the constraint of having no more than one particle in any three adjacent sites occurs as the root pattern of some zero mode.
+Similar patterns as in equation \eqref{eq:pattern} apply to all root states of zero modes: any pattern satisfying the constraint of having no more than one particle in any three adjacent sites occurs as the root pattern of some zero mode.
 This can, for example, be seen from a thin cylinder analysis \cite{Rezayi1994, Seidel2005}, and constraints of this kind were first appreciated to apply to a large class of states of Jack-polynomial type\cite{Bernevig2008, Bernevig2008a}, and have been coined ``generalized Pauli principles'' (GPPs).
 We will now re-derive some of these results using our theorem.
 Accordingly, we first express $\hat V_1$ in second quantization, which is well-known to be of the following form,

 where the precise expression for the $Q_J$ depends somewhat on the geometry and was perhaps first explicitly stated for the cylinder/torus case\cite{Lee2004}.
 Here, we will consider the disk geometry for definiteness, where $J\geq 0$ and\cite{Ortiz2013}